hildolfr/clicker/README.md

 ## Platform
 - Windows only (uses Windows-specific APIs for reliable keystroke simulation).

+## Changelog
+### v1.1.1
+- Fixed bug where GDI overlay was drawn on top of the first-run dialogue for new users.

+### v1.1.0
+- Initial release candidate.

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for details.